Sunday, October 15, 2023

 (e) Rina tried all her plans. (change into a negative sentence)

-Ans:- Rina had not tried any plan.
+Ans:- Rina did not tried any plan.

 (f) Shut the door, Robin. (change into an assertive sentence)

-Ans:- Robin Shut the door.
+Ans:- Robin should shut the door.

 Exercise 5